realpepsiman/command-lines-and-pipes/1-dirs-navi/README.md

 The exact way that shells auto-complete depends on the shell.
 Some can handle only paths, other know the commands you have and can auto-complete options and such as well.
 Often, it is something you can configure.
 For now, auto-completing paths will suffice, but get used to using auto-completion and not to typing out long paths by yourself.

+That was it for this exercise, I hope it wasn't too painful.
+Go up one directory level (`cd ..`) and then enter the next one.